micaalle/Computational-Geometry/hamiltonian-path/KnightsTour/README.md

+## Closed and Open solutions of the Knights Tour Problem

 This is a C program that solves the Knight's Tour problem using a backtracking approach.
 The program finds a solution for the Knight's Tour problem on an 8x8 chessboard where a knight must visit every square exactly once, moving according to the rules of a knight in chess.

 ## Problem Overview